Spectral State Switching in Mrk 421: Results from the AstroSat LAXPC/SXT Observations: ANALYSIS

 \subsection{Time resolved spectroscopy}

-The time-resolved X-ray spectroscopy for this observation (A02\_005T01\_9000000948) has been presented in detail, along with four other observations in our previous work \citep{AKBAR2025438}, where the joint SXT and LAXPC20 spectra were analyzed using 10\,ks segments to trace the spectral evolution of Mrk\,421.
-Since the data reduction and model-fitting procedures have already been discussed in Sections~\ref{reduction} and~\ref{xray_spectral}, respectively, we refer the reader to \citep{AKBAR2025438} for further details.
-Here, we reproduce only the spectral parameters derived from the broken power-law model for each 10\,ks segment, which are directly taken from that analysis and used in the present study for comparison with flux-resolved results.
-The resulting time resolved spectral parameters, along with their respective reduced-$\chi^{2}$ values, are presented in Table \ref{tab:t2_bpl_logF}.It is important to note that the previous study did not compute time-resolved fluxes in physical units (erg\,cm$^{-2}$\,s$^{-1}$) ; therefore, in the current analysis we have calculated the flux values for all segments using the same spectral model (synchrotron convolved broken power law model).
+The time-resolved X-ray spectroscopy for this observation (A02\_005T01\_9000000948) was previously presented in detail, together with four additional observations, in our earlier work \citep{AKBAR2025438}.
+In that study, the joint SXT and LAXPC20 spectra were analysed using uniform 10 ks segments to trace the spectral evolution of Mrk\,421.
+Since the data reduction and model-fitting procedures have already been described in Sections~\ref{reduction} and~\ref{xray_spectral}, respectively, we refer the reader to \citep{AKBAR2025438} for a complete description of the analysis.
+In the present work we use the spectral parameters obtained in that study for each 10 ks segment.
+Specifically, we adopt the broken power-law spectral parameters reported in \citep{AKBAR2025438} and use them here for comparison with the flux-resolved results.
+The resulting time-resolved spectral parameters, along with their corresponding reduced-$\chi^2$ values, are listed in Table~\ref{tab:t2_bpl_logF}.
+It should be noted that the previous study did not compute the time-resolved flux in physical units ($\mathrm{erg\,cm^{-2}\,s^{-1}}$).
+Therefore, in the present work we calculate the flux for each 10 ks segment using the same spectral model (the synchrotron-convolved broken power-law model).